 The Masonic ideal,

-an ideal for young Europeans
+an ideal for the young people

 At all times, youth seeks an ideal; it is the ideal that gives meaning to life and meets the needs of elevation; every human being starts looking for it as a teenager!
 The choice is made during meetings or readings or following information taken by the media!